Why breast care—and what does it actually mean?

-Breast Anatomy is Intricate & Complex
+Breast Anatomy is Complex

-Ducts—thin tubes that carry milk to the nipples.
+Ducts: Thin tubes that carry milk to the nipples.
 80% of all breast cancers start here.

-Fatty Tissue—fills the space between glandular and fibrous tissue.
+Fatty Tissue: Fills the space between glandular and fibrous tissue.
 The amount of fat determines your breast density (more fat = less dense), as well as breast size.

-Skin—the body's largest organ absorbs everything—the good and the bad.
+Skin: The body's largest organ absorbs everything—the good and the bad.

 Breasts aren't just skin.

-You don't use the same products on your face that you use on your feet.
-So why use generic body lotion on your breasts?
-Generic body care wasn't formulated with any of this in mind.
-Your breasts deserve better.
+Breasts aren’t just skin.
+You don’t use the same products on your face that you use on your feet.
+So why use your body lotion on your breasts?

 Breast tissue has: